OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Keychain-Dumper

-[Keychain-dumper](https://github.com/mechanico/Keychain-Dumper "keychain-dumper") is a tool to check which keychain items are available to an attacker once an iOS device has been jailbroken.
+[Keychain-dumper](https://github.com/mechanico/Keychain-Dumper "keychain-dumper") is an iOS tool to check which keychain items are available to an attacker once an iOS device has been jailbroken.
 Please refer to the section "Keychain-dumper (Jailbroken)" for detailed instructions on how to use it.

 ##### Mobile-Security-Framework - MobSF

-[MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF") is an automated, all-in-one mobile application pen-testing framework that supports also iOS.
+[MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF") is an automated, all-in-one mobile application pen-testing framework that also supports iOS.
 The easiest way of getting MobSF started is via docker.

 ```bash
 $ docker pull opensecurity/mobile-security-framework-mobsf